RanZhang-CR/test/README.md

 # FastKNN
-making a harware friendly algorithm for KNN
+making a hardware friendly algorithm for KNN